Gautzilla/manip_directivite/README.md

-# Application for rating binaural sounds
+# Application for rating binaural recordings of sources that differ in directivity

 ## Aim of the application